palaa159/Docs/Tutorials/00-Tutorials.md

-# OpenBCI Software
+# Tutorials

-Welcome to the **OpenBCI Software** section!
-Here you will find guides to help you better undertand the OpenBCI software and code.
-This section includes information about firmware (the code we upload to the boards), in addition to information about the PC-based software we develop.
-If you are interested in connecting your OpenBCI hardware to 3rd-Party software tools, head over to the [3rd-Party Software section](http://docs.openbci.com/3rd%20Party%20Software) of the docs.
-If you run into technical questions while working with any OpenBCI software, head over to the [Software section](http://openbci.com/index.php/forum/#/categories/software) of the OpenBCI Forum.
+Welcome to the **Tutorials** section!
+Here you will find miscellanious guides teaching you how to do cool things with your OpenBCI hardware and software.
+In this section you'll find getting started guides.
+Some of these tutorials detail how to do more advanced things with the OpenBCI platform.
+Some of them teach you how to optimize your computer for maximum performance while working with OpenBCI.
+And others teach you how to connect OpenBCI to other hardware devices.

+If you have an idea for a great OpenBCI tutorial, we'd love to hear it!
+Please [don’t hesitate to reach out](mailto:contact@openbci.com).
+We'd be happy to help you in the creation of your tutorial.

+You can also, just go ahead and create one without reaching out to us first.
+Head over to the ["Docs" repo](https://github.com/openbci/docs) of our github account, fork it, add your own XYZ.md file in the "Tutorials" direcory, create your doc, and submit a pull request!
+It's as easy as that.